Age Divisions:

 Title

 All Soloists in the Intermediate and Advanced divisions are eligible for title.
 To determine the DECAdance Title Winner, the highest scoring solo routine in each genre is selected.
 If there is a dancer with multiple highest scoring solos, the highest is eligible.
 From those routines, the top three highest technique scores determine the 2nd Runner Up, 1st Runner Up and Title Winner.
 DECAdance Competition does not divide title by gender.
+Each soloist may bring a maximum of two solos per event.

 Overalls